DirtBagXon/model3emu-code-sinden/README.md

-# Supermodel (Sinden)
+# Supermodel: Sega Model 3 Emulator (Sinden)
 *Copyright 2003-2022 The Supermodel Team*

 This is a fork of [model3emu-code](https://www.supermodel3.com) to add native **Sinden** light gun support.

-It will attempt to track Git repo commits.
+It will attempt to track the main git repo commits.

 Additional arguments: